awsdocs/amazon-rds-user-guide/doc_source/USER_ReadRepl.md

 **Note**
 When you increase the allocated storage of a read replica, it must be by at least 10 percent\.
 If you try to increase the value by less than 10 percent, you get an error\.

 Amazon RDS doesn't support circular replication\.
 You can't configure a DB instance to serve as a replication source for an existing DB instance\.
 You can only create a new read replica from an existing DB instance\.
 For example, if **MyDBInstance** replicates to **ReadReplica1**, you can't configure **ReadReplica1** to replicate back to **MyDBInstance**\.
-For MariaDB and MySQL you can create a read replica from an existing read replica\.
+For MariaDB and MySQL, and for certain versions of PostgreSQL, you can create a read replica from an existing read replica\.
 For example, from **ReadReplica1**, you can create a new read replica, such as **ReadReplica2**\.
-For Oracle, PostgreSQL, and SQL Server, you can't create a read replica from an existing read replica\.
+For Oracle and SQL Server, you can't create a read replica from an existing read replica\.

 If you no longer need read replicas, you can explicitly delete them using the same mechanisms for deleting a DB instance\.
 If you delete a source DB instance without deleting its read replicas in the same AWS Region, each read replica is promoted to a standalone DB instance\.
 For information about deleting a DB instance, see [Deleting a DB instance](USER_DeleteInstance.md)\.
 For information about read replica promotion, see [Promoting a read replica to be a standalone DB instance](#USER_ReadRepl.Promote)\.